romancewastaken/SelfCord/README.md

 # Information
 * 1.)
 Can this be used as a headless client?
 Answer: Yes, you would just manually change your config file for the channel and server.

+# Bugs
+Are you experiencing a bug?
+Head over to [Issues](https://github.com/romance999/SelfCord/issues) either search for your issue or make a new one.
+If possible, please include the caught Exception and what caused it, such as were you running a command, logging messages, etc etc